-I’ve learned so much over the last few years while trying to be a mother and having a career.
+I’ve learned so much over the last few years as a mother and career woman.
 It’s been hard, and I know for a fact that whatever road you choose — be it mother, wife, career woman, a combo, or something else — it will be hard for you too.
 But I want you to keep the following things in mind as you start your journey into the world, and one day — possibly find yourself in my shoes.

 Live frugally, spend wisely.
 I’m not saying to never enjoy pleasures in life, but I am saying to think carefully about how much you want to spend and the value you’re getting for it.
 This isn’t because I don’t think you deserve a closet of designer shoes or to fly first class, but because in living frugally and spending wisely you will control your expenses and find ways to save.
 The less money you need to exist, the more freedom you have to pursue dreams that may not provide a salary.
 You’ll also have more freedom to leave difficult situations — like a job you can no longer tolerate, or a relationship gone wrong.
 You may live to be older than 100 years old — spend wisely so that you can enjoy every minute, take breaks when you need to, and not fear financial ruin.